Uber Car Seat NYC FAQs

 Who will install the car seat?

-Each partner Uber driver has been trained by The Car Seat Lady on how to install the seat in his/her own car.
+Each partner Uber driver has been trained by a CPS technician who has been certified by Safe Kids Worldwide on how to install the seat in his/her own car.
 Parents are also welcome to learn how to install the IMMI Go seat by watching this video.

 Where in the car will the seat be installed?

 The car seat will be installed in one of the back seats (sorry, kids, no riding shotgun!).
 If the vehicle has a third row, the seat will be installed in the second row.
-The Car Seat Lady has carefully selected the optimal location to install the IMMI Go for each specific vehicle.
 You may notice that in one car the driver installs the seat on the driver’s side, while in another car the driver installs the seat in the center or passenger side.
 In each case, the driver has been specifically instructed to install the seat in that particular spot.

 How is the IMMI Go installed?

-The seats will be installed using LATCH (Lower Anchors and Tethers for Children).
+The seats will be installed using LATCH (Lower Anchors and Tethers for Children) and/or by using seat belts (for when the seat is placed in the middle back seat).

 What about the lower anchor weight limits?